invoke-ai/InvokeAI/docs/installation/050_INSTALLING_MODELS.md

 !!! note

     InvokeAI 2.3.x does not support directly importing and running Stable Diffusion version 2 checkpoint models.
-You may instead convert them into `diffusers` models using the conversion methods described below.
+If you try to import them, they will be automatically converted into `diffusers` models on the fly.
+This adds about 20s to loading time.
+To avoid this overhead, you are encouraged to use one of the conversion methods described below to convert them permanently.

 ## Installation

 There are multiple ways to install and manage models:

-1. The `invokeai-configure` script which will download and install them for you.
+1. The `invokeai-model-install` script which will download and install them for you.

 2. The command-line tool (CLI) has commands that allows you to import, configure and modify models files.